mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 A partial fill specification includes:

 * A list of TxOut's that may be partially filled.
-Each tx out here is called a "partial fill output".
+Each TxOut here is called a "partial fill output".
 * A partial fill change output.
 This sends any left-over value from the signed input to the originator when the quote is partially filled.
 * A minimum fill value.
 This is configurable by the originator and allows them to prevent filling the quote for dust amounts, which can be a form of griefing.